croconaut/wifon-mini/README.md

 # wifon-mini
-A minimalistic app to share files between devices using an ACTION_SEND / ACTON_SEND_MULTIPLE via our peer to peer technology
+A minimalistic app to share files between devices using an ACTION_SEND / ACTON_SEND_MULTIPLE via our Wi-Fi / Wi-Fi Direct based peer to peer communication framework for Android.